danielitti/AACRNB/index.md

-# Welcome to LookAA
+# Welcome to Looker

 ## Introduction

-Welcome to LookAA, the AA's Management Information / Business Intelligence (MI/BI) analytics tool.
+Welcome to Looker, the AA's Management Information / Business Intelligence (MI/BI) analytics tool.

-LookAA exists to enable better commercial decision-making by providing you with data-driven insight, conformed to the AA's KPIs and definitions, and in a format that is both structured around standard decision-processes and provides you easy, self-service drill-down and exploration.
+Looker exists to enable better commercial decision-making by providing you with data-driven insight, conformed to the AA's KPIs and definitions, and in a format that is both structured around standard decision-processes and provides you easy, self-service drill-down and exploration.

-LookAA is being introduced by Hawking, the AA's Data & Insight transformation programme.
+Looker is being introduced by Hawking, the AA's Data & Insight transformation programme.

 ## Getting started